 - TMHP Home Health Services (Title XIX) DME/Medical Supplies Physician Order Form Instructions (PDF)

-For individuals enrolled in Medicaid managed care, pharmacies must enroll with the managed care organization (MCO) in their service area.
-Refer to the Pharmacy Enrollment chart (PDF) for specific contact information.
+For people enrolled in Medicaid managed care, pharmacies must enroll with the managed care organization (MCO) in their service area.
+Refer to the Pharmacy MCO Enrollment chart (PDF) for specific contact information.

 Pharmacy staff can register for free computer-based trainings and webinars through the TMHP Learning Management System (LMS).
 This includes training modules about: